 [Section 36ZI inserted by No. 42 of 2002 s.
 15; amended by No. 22 of 2012 s.
 43.]

 36ZJ.
-FES Commissioner may enter into agreements with local governments
+ESL agreement, nature of etc.

 (1) The FES Commissioner may, with the approval of the Minister, enter into a written agreement on behalf of the State with a local government that provides for the local government to pay to the FES Commissioner an amount equal to the total amount of levy payable for a levy year on all leviable land in the local government’s district.

 (2) An ESL agreement may provide for the amount that is to be paid to the FES Commissioner under the agreement to be paid by instalments.